MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 >
 > * **Use [Azure Monitor customer-managed key](/azure/azure-monitor/logs/customer-managed-keys?tabs=portal).** By default, data in Azure Monitor is encrypted with Microsoft-managed keys.
 You can use your own encryption key to protect the data and saved queries in your workspaces.
 Customer-managed keys in Azure Monitor give you greater flexibility to manage access controls to stored data.
 >
+> **Control network traffic.** Consider using [Azure Private Link](/azure/azure-monitor/logs/private-link-security) to access Azure services over a private endpoint, effectively isolating your traffic from the public internet.
+Data flows for private networking include both data ingestion and query operations, each targeting distinct endpoints.
+These endpoints can be managed independently, allowing you to configure private ingestion while maintaining public query access, or vice versa.
+By doing so, you can apply defense-in-depth principles by creating localized network controls at all available network boundaries.
+>
 > * **Enhance data protection by securing storage systems and limiting access.** Visit the [Log Analytics service guide](azure-log-analytics.md#design-checklist-for-security) to learn about securing the data you're collecting.

 ### Recommendations for Security